Skip to main content

 Roasted chickpeas

-And for all the tree-nut free families out there, we bring you a salty and crunchy snack that’s totally nut-free, without sacrificing flavor.
+For all the tree-nut-free families out there, we bring you a salty and crunchy snack that’s totally nut-free, without sacrificing flavor.
 This slow and satisfying recipe couldn’t be easier.
 This makes it a great snack for just about anyone, especially toddlers.
-Requiring 3 total ingredients and an oven, make this snack your go-to for long trips in the car, or your next family movie night.
+Requiring three total ingredients and an oven, make this snack your go-to for long trips in the car, or your next family movie night.

 Instead of picking up store-bought snacks on your next grocery store run, try out a few of these homemade healthy snacks for toddlers that are easy, portable, and nutritious.
 You can feel good about feeding them nutrient-dense snacks, and as a bonus, they’re a lot easier on your wallet, too.